adaptive-democracy/hopeful-path/book/democratic-adjudication.md

-Although Persistent Voting allows a group to directly author legislative documents rather than using representatives, and it makes selecting candidates in *single winner* elections very straightforward, there are sometimes situations where it makes sense for a group to select *multiple* people to perform some function.
+Although Adaptive Voting allows a group to directly author legislative documents rather than using representatives, and it makes selecting candidates in *single winner* elections very straightforward, there are sometimes situations where it makes sense for a group to select *multiple* people to perform some function.
 These elections are called multi-winner elections, and are usually used to fill a parliamentary body with a fixed number of seats.
 Many countries around the world choose methods that guarantee proportional representation for these bodies.

-Since parliamentary bodies aren't needed in a Persistent Democracy, I won't focus on that case.
+Since parliamentary bodies aren't needed in a Adaptive Democracy, I won't focus on that case.
 In a future chapter I'll apply this method to a particular use case, but for now I'll just describe it in the abstract.

 ### Description